The Magic of A Morning Routine

 As soon as you’ve used the bathroom and brushed your teeth, make yourself comfortable in a quiet space.

-Meditation videos can help you set a goal (such as doing 5 minutes of meditation) and stick to it.
-A lot of people use apps like Headspace, but YouTube is also full of resources: I personally love The Honest Guys meditations.
+Meditation videos can help you set a goal (such as doing five minutes of meditation a day) and stick to it.
+A lot of people use apps like Headspace and Calm, but YouTube is also full of resources: I personally love The Honest Guys meditations.

 If meditation videos aren’t working for you, choose a mantra that reaffirms your current life goals; for example, “I am strong,” “I will get the job,” “I trust that everything is where it should be.”
 Repeat the sentence a hundred times while breathing purposefully and BOOM, you’ve meditated.